mikepetersyn/key-value-stores/README.md

 3. Kill another master, does the cluster still work?
 4. Restart previous killed nodes.
 How does the cluster react?

+# 7. Homework (Optional):
+If you want to continue to experiment with redis, you can check the docker exercise given in [docker_redis.md](./docker_redis.md).
+Here, you deploy a multi-node redis cluster on your own machine.

 ---